 Queen Mary died on 24th March 1953 from lung cancer at the age of 85.
 Some ten weeks before her Granddaughter’s coronation Mary stated in her will that in the event of her death, the coronation must not be cancelled, a remarkable gesture from the Queen don’t you think?

-So there we have the evidence, its time for my verdict.
+So there we have the evidence, it’s time for my verdict.
 Yes, I do think Mary was a Queen of hearts.
 Throughout her long life Mary suffered such tragedy, the loss of her husband and three sons surely must have taken its toll on the Queen and yet people still to this day describe Mary as a harsh and uncaring woman.
-Mary may have had traditional values, but what is wrong with having values, she disapproved of her Son’s marriage to Mrs Simpson but quite frankly she wasn’t the only one, she stood her ground with many people including her husband and in laws but who doesn’t.
-Most importantly of all Queen Mary was totally dedicated to her position as Queen and that is what stands above everything else.
+Mary may have had traditional values, but what is wrong with having values, she disapproved of her Son’s marriage to Mrs Simpson but quite frankly she wasn’t the only one, she stood her ground with many people including her husband and in-laws but who doesn’t.
+Most importantly of all Queen Mary was entirely dedicated to her position as Queen and that is what stands above everything else.
 It is often said that Queen Elizabeth II steers her reign upon the influence of her Grandmother Queen Mary and lets be honest our Queen, 62 years later, is not doing too bad now, is she!